jmurga/MKtest.jl/docs/src/empirical.md

 The software is prepared to parallelize each pipeline step using Julia [Distributed](https://docs.julialang.org/en/v1/manual/distributed-computing/) computing.
 Distributing the process into threads has a cost in RAM.
 Please make some tests in your machine before executing expensive models.
 Nonetheless, distributing the estimation into threads decreases the pipeline execution time.
 It is almost mandatory to parallelize at least the rate estimations.

-The following examples, as well as the analysis described at REF, were tested using a laptop with the following hardware:
+The following examples were tested using a laptop with the following hardware:
 - Intel i7-7700HQ (8) @ 3.800GHz
 - 16GB RAM DDR4 2400MHz